Tonsil reduction or resection in children

 What does the child need to do to prepare for tonsillectomy and why?

-Bear in mind my friends – since the complete blood count (first test tube) and coagulation function tests (second test tube) must be obtained by poking a vein and cannot be obtained through a simple poke in the finger, I suggest to make use of the opportunity and obtain slightly more extensive bloodwork for your child, as needed for all healthy children every once in a while.
+Bear in mind, my friends – since the complete blood count (first test tube) and coagulation function tests (second test tube) must be obtained by poking a vein and cannot be obtained through a simple poke in the finger, I suggest making use of the opportunity to obtain slightly more extensive bloodwork for your child, as needed for all healthy children every once in a while.

 If you’re going to poke the child anyway, you may as well obtain a biochemistry test, and I would also consider testing for iron and Celiac’s disease (find out more about iron deficiency and Celiac’s disease in the link here).